 Parent, community, teacher and non-teaching staff representatives serve a two-year term beginning July 1 after each election and ending June 30 two years later.
-The most recent election was held in the spring of 2018.
-Due to Covid-19, the LSC election has been postponed until November 2020 and the new LSC will start their term in January 2021.
+Due to Covid-19, the LSC election was postponed until November 2020 and the new LSC will started their term in January 2021.